Gradient Descent Ascent for Minimax Problems on Riemannian Manifolds: Introduction

 where $f(x,y;\xi)=\ell(h(a+y;x),b)$ with $\xi=(a,b)$.

 \textbf{2).
-Distributionally Robust Optimization over Riemannian manifold. } Distributionally robust optimization (DRO) \citep{chen2017robust,rahimian2019distributionally} is an effective method to deal with the noisy data, adversarial data, and imbalanced data.
-At the same time, the DRO in the Riemannian manifold setting is also widely applied in machine learning problems such as robust principal component analysis (PCA).
+Distributionally Robust Optimization over Riemannian manifold. } Distributionally Robust Optimization (DRO) \cite{chen2017robust,rahimian2019distributionally} is an effective method to deal with the noisy data, adversarial data, and imbalanced data.
+In the paper, we consider the DRO over the Riemannian manifold that can be applied in many machine learning problems such as robust principal component analysis (PCA) and distributionally robust DNN training.
 To be more specific, given a set of data samples $\{\xi_i\}_{i=1}^n$, the DRO over Riemannian manifold $\mathcal{M}$ can be written as the following minimax problem:

 where $\textbf{p}=(p_1,\cdots,p_n)$, $\mathcal{S} = \{\textbf{p}\in \mathbb{R}^n: \sum_{i=1}^n p_i =1, p_i\geq 0\}$.
-Here $\ell(x;\xi_i)$ denotes the loss function over Riemannian manifold $\mathcal{M}$, which applies to many machine learning problems such as PCA \citep{han2020riemannian}, dictionary learning \citep{sun2016complete}, DNNs \citep{huang2018orthogonal}, structured low-rank matrix learning \citep{jawanpuria2018unified}, among others.
+Here $\ell(x;\xi_i)$ denotes the loss function over Riemannian manifold $\mathcal{M}$, which applies to many machine learning problems such as PCA \cite{han2020riemannian}, dictionary learning \cite{sun2016complete}, DNNs \cite{huang2018orthogonal}, structured low-rank matrix learning \cite{jawanpuria2018unified,mao2016novel,vandereycken2013low}, among others.
 For example, the task of PCA can be cast on a Grassmann manifold.

+Recently some algorithms \cite{ferreira2005singularities,li2009monotone,wang2010monotone} have been studied for variational inequalities on Riemannian manifolds, which are the implicit minimax problems on Riemannian manifolds.
+Meanwhile, some methods \cite{lin2020projection,huang2021riemannian} for computing the projection robust Wasserstein distance, which can be represented as a minimax optimization over the Stiefel manifold \cite{weed2019sharp}.
+To the best of our knowledge, the existing explicitly minimax optimization methods such as gradient descent ascent method only focus on the minimax problems in Euclidean space.